 - No food or beverages are allowed in the laboratory area.

-- The CIM Lab shares Barnard Hall 115 with the ETME 216/217 manufacturing lab and a research space.
-Students shall avoid going into areas where they do not have authorization, and shall use only the tools, equipment and furniture belonging to that area.
+- The CIM Lab shares 188 Norm Asbjornson Hall with the ETME 410 CNC machining.
+Students shall avoid going into areas where they do not have authorization, and shall use only the tools, equipment and furniture belonging to the CIM Lab.

 - Student use of the laboratory equipment (including computers) is restricted to laboratory or class projects, graduate or other type of research projects under faculty supervision, and homework assignments.
 Permission is required for use of the laboratory equipment beyond these types of assignments.

 - Practice good shop management by keeping all materials, tools and supplies organized.
 Assign every item a designated, labeled location.
 Place all items in their designated location after use.

 - Open hours for the Computer Integrated Manufacturing (CIM) laboratory are posted in the course syllabus.
 Students are encouraged to use the laboratory during scheduled lab times and open hours.
 Permission to be in the lab during off-hours can be arranged through the lab supervisor.

 - Wearing Eye protection in NAH 188 is required when CNC machines are in use.
 In general, it is good pratice to wear safety glasses at all times while being in the hall way or any laboratories in NAH Innovation Alley.

 - Long hair, loose clothing and jewelry must be constrained to prevent getting caught in moving components.
 Exercise caution around all machines with moving parts including the benchtop machines, conveyor, robots, and any powered hand tools.

 - Never attempt to operate any equipment without authorization and proper instruction.
 If you are uncertain about how a machine may react to operator input, ask for help.